JonLiuFYI/pi_overkill/README.md

 Made in Rust.

 ## Usage
-* Change the parameterss at the top of the `main` function of main.rs to the values you want.
+* Change the parameters at the top of the `main` function of main.rs to the values you want.
 * Build and run this project.
 Use `cargo run --release` in your terminal.
 * Rerun this any number of times and see what this program thinks pi is.